Research University vs Teaching University: Which is Right for You?

 - A teaching university has a more straightforward admission process than a research university.

 Research University and Teaching University: Exploring the Differences

 In higher education, it is common to distinguish between research and teaching universities.
 Research institutions put a premium on research; teaching universities put a premium on teaching.

 This distinction seems simple and obvious, but it’s not.
 The aim of this article is to clarify this distinction and thereby help you to decide whether a teaching or research university is best for you.

 The terms “research university” and “teaching university” suggest that we are talking only about schools that call themselves “universities.”
 But that’s not the case.
 Some schools that call themselves “colleges” are in fact full-fledged research universities (such as Boston College).

-At the same time, some schools that call themselves “colleges” and that focus mainly on teaching and undergraduate education will fall under “teaching universities.”
+At the same time, some schools that call themselves “colleges” and their focus mainly on teaching and undergraduate education will fall under “teaching universities.”
 Perhaps it would have been easier if the distinction had instead been made between “teaching colleges and universities” on the one hand and “research colleges and universites” on the other.
 But we’re stuck with “research universities” and “teaching universities.”

 One final complication: all research universities place a high value on teaching, and many top four-year liberal arts colleges expect their faculty to be doing high-quality research.
 So in the distinction between research and teaching universities, research and teaching are not mutually exclusive.